 Papers should use the formatting guidelines for SIGPLAN conferences (the

 sigplan two-column option) and not exceed 2 pages, excluding references.
 Review is single-blind, so please include authors’ names on the submitted PDF.

-Paper submission will be via HotCRP (link forthcoming).
+Paper submission will is via HotCRP.

 WAX will feature a session for short talks in the morning that present a single opinion, a nugget of an idea, or just food for thought.
 Speakers will have approximately 60 seconds.
 Talks will consist of two slides, one of which is a title slide (including at least the title itself and the speaker’s name, affiliation, and email address).